gerardathletics/SmartEnvironments-PersonalPortfolio/Information/Goal-2/README.md

   </details>

 * **ArcGIS Pro and ArcGIS Online**
-  * Since we wanted to present our project in an ArcGIS StoryMap, I thought it would be a good oportunity to practise with ArcGIS Pro and ArcGIS Online.
+  * Since we wanted to present our project in an [ArcGIS StoryMap](https://storymaps.arcgis.com/stories/9af24266f96e42e4aae1daf34ad4ac3e) that included cartographical visualizations, I thought it would be a good oportunity to practise with ArcGIS Pro and ArcGIS Online.